jonatasteixeira/jonatasteixeira.github.io/_posts/2019-08-05-curse-software-engineering.markdown

 tags: 'daily'
 ---

-Hello everybody, recently I was invited to be a teacher of Software Engineering in a Bachelorr of Computer Science.
+Hello everybody, recently I was invited to teaching of Software Engineering in a Bachelorr of Computer Science.

-This experience was very rich, and to support the classes I create some pages with some bullets about the subject.
+This experience was very rich, and to support the classes I created some pages with some bullets about the subject.

 ## Lets talk about classes